 With the rapid integration of genetics into all aspects of modern medicine, genetic counselling is becoming an integrative part of patient care.
 Genetic counselling is a holistic approach to genetic medicine to ensure that a patient receives the appropriate testing and the necessary support both before, and after testing.
-The genetic counselling core at Al Jalila Children’s is integrated across numerous departments within the hospital to aid physicians in ordering the relevant genetic tests, consenting families, and interpreting the results in context of the patient’s family history.
+The paediatric genetic counselling core at Al Jalila Children’s is integrated across numerous departments within the hospital to aid physicians in ordering the relevant genetic tests, consenting families, and interpreting the results in context of the patient’s family history.

 Our core is also available as a service for healthcare providers outside of Al Jalila Children’s as part of our state-of-the-art Genomics Centre.
 We are here to support physicians who are planning on ordering genetic testing, or need assistance counselling families on the return of results.
-We work with physicians to select the most appropriate genetic testing and ensure that the most relevant results are found for the patient in the quickest time and at the lowest cost to the family.
+We work with physicians and paediatricians to select the most appropriate genetic testing and ensure that the most relevant results are found for the patient in the quickest time and at the lowest cost to the family.
 Our genetic counsellors do not make a diagnosis of a patient without the collaboration of a physician.

 Our team will meet the family to discuss the results of the genetic test in detail and what the implications for the patient and family are in the context of the family history.
 Once a diagnosis has been made, our team will make the referrals for follow up with the appropriate specialists.